bkshaw/portfolio/src/data/about.md

 # I like

 - Travelling, Exploring new places
-- All Physical Sports, watching and playing both
+- All Physical Sports, watching and playing
 - Music particularly Indian classical
 - Reading any Book or from the Internet
 - Understanding Businesses and Tracking them